whocansavemyhair/web/index.md

   <section>
     <h2>Welcome to Yang Lab</h2>
     <p>
-      We are a research group at Johns Hopkins University, Whiting School of Engineering.
+      We are a research group lead by  at Johns Hopkins University, Whiting School of Engineering.
-      Our work focuses on <strong>[computation systems and models]</strong> in the areas of transportation and public health, including topics such as [optimal computation model] and [optimal computation systems].
+      Our work focuses on <strong>computation systems and models</strong> in the areas of transportation and public health, including topics such as optimal computation model and optimal computation systems.
       Please visit our <a href="{{ '/research/' | relative_url }}">Research</a> and
       <a href="{{ '/publications/' | relative_url }}">Publications</a> pages for more details.
     </p>